The present trend of subcontracting is important enough to address the issue in this guide.

 These investigations brought many penal accusations and important salary claims.

-It is important to know that even if you have the status of independent worker according to the taxation authorities, you may still be considered an employee according to the Decree.
-According to this double status, you are entitled to all the benefits provided by the Decree (hourly rate, vacation pay, legal holidays, sick leave, RRSP, etc.).
+It is important to know that even if you hire an independent worker according to the taxation authorities, he may still be considered an employee according to the Decree.
+According to this double status, this person would be entitled to all the benefits provided by the Decree (hourly rate, vacation pay, legal holidays, sick leave, RRSP, etc.).
 He should also appear on your payroll and monthly reports.

-Attention: The fact of being registered, incorporated or having a tax number does not at all guaranty that you will be accepted as a subcontractor.
-You must know that in order to accept a subcontract and be accepted by the Parity Committee as an autonomous worker, you must already be in business in a significant manner, meaning that, you must not depend on only one important subcontract or you must have your own employees.
+Attention: The fact of being registered, incorporated or having a tax number does not at all guaranty that a subcontractor will be accepted as such.
+You must know that in order to be accepted by the Parity Committee as an autonomous worker, the worker must already be in business in a significant manner, meaning that, he must not depend on only one important subcontract or he must have his own employees.

 - What is the Decree respecting Building Service Employees?